TNARGI/Obstacle-Avoiding-Robot/README.md

 Running Instructions:
-With the files all located in the same directory, both 'RobotCourseLogic' and 'RobotFineLogic' can be opened and run in a web browser.
+With the files all located in the same directory, both 'RobotCourseLogic.html' and 'RobotFineLogic.html' can be opened and run in a web browser.
 Google Chrome is recommended.
 Browser may claim that the script has become unresponsive but given time, execution should be successful.